Questions about Prevailing Wage?

 Annual wage surveys conducted by the Labor Standards Division determine the hourly prevailing wage rates paid to building and construction tradesmen performing work on public works projects within the state.
 Employee claims for unpaid wages for workers employed on construction projects covered by the state's prevailing wage law are also processed by this division.
 Prevailing Wage survey form.

-If you were employed on a project subject to the prevailing wage laws and believe you were not paid correctly, you may file a claim.
+If you are or were employed on a project subject to the prevailing wage laws and believe you were not paid correctly, you may file a claim.

 If you are engaged in a project that is subject to prevailing wage laws, and need a rate determination, click here.